 Is Openclaw Ollama Docker Safe?

 Openclaw Ollama Docker — Nerq Trust Score 64.3/100 (C grade).
-Based on analysis of 5 trust dimensions, it is generally safe but has some concerns.
-Last updated: 2026-04-25.
+Score based on 5 independent trust signals.

 Is Openclaw Ollama Docker safe?